- Student Research

 Department: Clinical Laboratory Science

-Research Focus: Amanda is a qualitative researched interested in evaluating the effectiveness of blended learning and the "flipped" model of instruction in Clinical Laboratory Science (CLS) courses and in the student laboratory.
+Amanda is a qualitative researcher interested in evaluating the effectiveness of blended learning and the "flipped" model of instruction in Clinical Laboratory Science (CLS) courses and in the student laboratory.

 Current Research Project